Bruno17/multiTV/template_variable.md

 Property | Description | Default
 ---- | ----------- | -------
-enablePaste | multiTV could contain *paste table data* link that displays a paste box.
-In this box you could paste Word/HTML table clipboard data, Google Docs table clipboard data and csv data. | true enableClear | multiTV could contain *clear all* link that clears the content of the multiTV | true csvseparator | Column separator for csv clipboard table data.
-The csv clipboard table data should contain a new line for each row. | , radioTabs | Tabs in the datatable editing layer are displayed as radio buttons.
-The button state is saved in *fieldTab* key of each multiTV row. | false sorting | Enable sorting by clicking on the column header in *datatable* or *dbtable* mode.
-Row reordering by drag & drop will be disabled. | false hideHeader | Hide the table header in *datatable* and *dbtable* mode. | false {:.table .table-striped .table-hover}
+csvseparator | Column separator for csv clipboard table data.
+The csv clipboard table data should contain a new line for each row. | , displayLength | Number of entries displayed by default in *datatable* and *dbtable* mode. | 10 displayLengthMenu | Entries in the 'number of entries' selector in *datatable* and *dbtable* mode. | 10,25,50,100 enablePaste | multiTV could contain *paste table data* link that displays a paste box.
+In this box you could paste Word/HTML table clipboard data, Google Docs table clipboard data and csv data. | true enableClear | multiTV could contain *clear all* link that clears the content of the multiTV | true hideHeader | Hide the table header in *datatable* and *dbtable* mode. | false radioTabs | Tabs in the datatable editing layer are displayed as radio buttons.
+The button state is saved in *fieldTab* key of each multiTV row. | false sortindex | Field that contains the sort index (to enable draggable sorting in the module or *dbtable* mode) | - sorting | Enable sorting by clicking on the column header in *datatable* or *dbtable* mode.
+Row reordering by drag & drop will be disabled. | false

+{:.table .table-striped .table-hover}

 See the [multidemo config](https://github.com/Jako/multiTV/blob/master/assets/tvs/multitv/configs/multidemo.config.inc.php) for all usable vertical settings and the [multicontent config](https://github.com/Jako/multiTV/blob/master/assets/tvs/multitv/configs/multicontent.config.inc.php) for all usable datatable settings.